mido922/rock-paper-scissors/README.md

-A rock paper scissors from console I made for The Odin Project.
+A javascript rock paper scissors game from console I made for The Odin Project.
 You have to open the console to see results.